gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

     t.seth(0)
     t.pu()
-    t.goto(20, 30)
+    t.goto(50, 50)
     t.pd()

-    t.fd(50)
+    t.fd(120)
     t.lt(90)
-    t.fd(50)
+    t.fd(40)
     t.lt(90)
-    t.fd(50)
+    t.fd(120)
     t.lt(90)
-    t.fd(50)
+    t.fd(40)
     t.lt(90)

     s.exitonclick()

 ----

-Turtle square using for loop
+Turtle rectangle using for loop
 ----------------------------------------

-| The code below draws a square of side length 50 at coordinates (20, 20).
+| The code below draws a rectangle of side length 50 at coordinates (20, 20).
 | What code is repeated above?
-Each line is followed by a right angled turn.
+Each line is foolowed by a right angled turn.
 | The fd(50) and lt(90) are placed in a for loop with 4 repeats for the 4 sides.
 | The iterator used is "_".
-This is the standard choice in python when the iterator is not used in the for loop block.
+This is the standard choice in python whne the iterator is not used in the for loop block.

 .. code-block:: python